zuki/rust-raspberrypi-OS-tutorials/05_drivers_gpio_uart/README.md

 +}
 +
 +//--------------------------------------------------------------------------------------------------
-+// パブリック定義
++// Public Definitions
 +//--------------------------------------------------------------------------------------------------
 +
-+/// GPIO HWを表す構造体
++/// Representation of the GPIO HW.
 +pub struct GPIO {
 +    inner: NullLock<GPIOInner>,
 +}
 +
 +//--------------------------------------------------------------------------------------------------
-+// パブリックコード
++// Private Code
 +//--------------------------------------------------------------------------------------------------
 +
 +impl GPIOInner {
-+    /// インスタンスを作成する
++    /// Create an instance.
 +    ///
-+    /// # 安全性
++    /// # Safety
 +    ///
-+    /// - ユーザは正しいMMIO開始アドレスを提供する必要がある
++    /// - The user must ensure to provide a correct MMIO start address.
 +    pub const unsafe fn new(mmio_start_addr: usize) -> Self {
 +        Self {
 +            registers: Registers::new(mmio_start_addr),
 +        }
 +    }
 +
-+    /// ピン14と15のプルアップ/プルダウンを無効にする
++    /// Disable pull-up/down on pins 14 and 15.
 +    #[cfg(feature = "bsp_rpi3")]
 +    fn disable_pud_14_15_bcm2837(&mut self) {
 +        use crate::cpu;
 +
-+        // （BCM2837ペリフェラルのPDFに記載されているシーケンスの）適切な遅延値を
-+        // 経験的に推測する。
-+        //   - Wikipediaによると、最速のPi3のクロックは1.4GHz程度
++        // Make an educated guess for a good delay value (Sequence described in the BCM2837
-+        //   - Linuxの2837 GPIOドライバは、ステップ間で1μs待つ
++        // peripherals PDF).
 +        //
++        // - According to Wikipedia, the fastest RPi4 clocks around 1.5 GHz.
++        // - The Linux 2837 GPIO driver waits 1 µs between the steps.
-+        // 安全側にふって、デフォルトを2000サイクルとする。CPUのクロックが2GHzの場合、
++        //
++        // So lets try to be on the safe side and default to 2000 cycles, which would equal 1 µs
-+        // この値は1μsに相当する。
++        // would the CPU be clocked at 2 GHz.
 +        const DELAY: usize = 2000;
 +
 +        self.registers.GPPUD.write(GPPUD::PUD::Off);